How to Start Doing Pull-ups, According to Experts

 4.Learn how to do scapular pull-ups.

-Courtney said that focusing on the muscles in your mid and upper back is important to emphasize the correct muscle activation that’s used in a pull-up.
+Courtney said that focusing on the muscles in your mid and upper back is important to emphasise the correct muscle activation that's used in a pull-up.

 5.Transition to assisted pull-ups.

 Once you are able to hang comfortably on the bar and perform scapular pull-ups, you are ready to try assisted pull-ups.
 This means you are doing pull-ups with the help of additional equipment, allowing you to focus on form.
 A 2017 study used imaging to confirm that muscle activity is the same between assisted pull-ups and suspended or "traditional" pull-ups, which primes the body for non-assisted versions of the move.